Ufabulum

-Ufabulum is the eleventh album by Squarepusher, released on 15 May 2012.
-Squarepusher has stated that "It's music which is generated purely from programming.
+Ufabulum is the eleventh album by British electronic musician Tom Jenkinson, under the alias of Squarepusher.
+It was released on 15 May 2012 through Warp Records.
+Jenkinson has stated that "It's music which is generated purely from programming.
 There's no live guitar or drums, there's nothing in it which is live, really."
-At the time of release, Squarepusher made several appearances in festivals across the world, including his first show in Brazil, at the Sónar Festival.
+At the time of release, Jenkinson made several appearances in festivals across the world, including his first show in Brazil, at the Sónar Festival.